btcjon/openai-google-docs/README.md

 you should see a new menu item.

+Write some text...  highlight and then choose your command from the menu

 Get to writing and have fun!

 I plan on making tweaks and updates